How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Right-click the speaker icon in the taskbar, select Sound settings, then click More sound settings to open the Sound Control Panel

-• Step 1: Right-click the speaker icon in the taskbar and select Sound settings.
+• Step 1: Right-click the speaker icon in the taskbar.
+Select Sound settings.

-• Step 2: Scroll down and click More sound settings to open the Sound Control Panel with Playback and Recording tabs.
+• Step 2: Scroll down and click More sound settings to open the Sound Control Panel.

 Configuring Proper Audio Profiles

-In the Sound Control Panel, you should see your Bluetooth earbuds listed twice — one Stereo entry (high-quality stereo output) and one Hands-free entry (low-quality mono with microphone).
+In the Sound Control Panel, your Bluetooth earbuds should appear twice — one Stereo entry and one Hands-free entry.

-Step 1: In the Playback tab, right-click on the Stereo version of your earbuds and select Set as Default Device.
+Step 1: In the Playback tab, right-click the Stereo version.
+Select Set as Default Device.

 To set a separate default for communication apps, right-click the microphone and select Set as Default Communication Device

-Step 2: Right-click on the Hands-free version and select Disable if you don’t need microphone functionality.
+Step 2: Right-click the Hands-free version.
+Select Disable if you don’t need microphone use.

 Right-click on the Hands-free version and select Disable if you don't need microphone functionality